bGraphic/varsom-parse/README.md

 ```
   * Ask benedicte@lillylabs.no for the appropriate keys for prod, beta and test.
-  * Create your own Parse app to use in development.
+  * Create your own Parse app to use in development, see below.

-## How to create your Parse app
+## How to create your Parse dev app

 1. Create a parse account: https://www.parse.com/signup
 2. Create a new project: https://www.parse.com/apps/new